Quasiparticle cooling algorithms for quantum many-body state preparation: Theory of quasiparticle cooling in a spin chain

 \subsection{A solvable model: cooling at the edge}

 We now study a solvable example of cooling in the edge auxiliary setup of Fig~\ref{fig1}c.
-In this case, the auxiliary coupling operator $\hat\sigma_1^\pm$ is free of the Jordan-Wigner string in the fermionic language, being proportional to $c_1^\dagger, c_1$ (see Eq.~(\ref{eq:JW})).
+In this case, the system cooling operator $\hat\sigma_1^+$ ($\hat\sigma_1^-$) is free of the Jordan-Wigner string in the fermionic language, being proportional to $\hat c_1$ ($\hat c_1^\dagger$) (see Eq.~(\ref{eq:JW})).
 Therefore, in the rate equation (\ref{eq:rate_equation}), only processes where occupation of one of the quasiparticle levels changes by $\pm 1$ are allowed.
-Due to reflection symmetry, the auxiliary at the other edge contributes equally to the cooling process, and after some algebra, Eq.~(\ref{eq:rate_equation}) takes the form:
+Due to reflection symmetry, the auxiliary at the other edge contributes equally to the cooling process, and Eq.~(\ref{eq:rate_equation}) takes the form:

 with the single-particle cooling and heating rates

 The coefficients $|u_{1k}|^2, |v_{1k}|^2$ naturally represent the probabilities for the quasiparticle (quasihole) to be found at the boundary.
 Assuming that the system is away from the critical point, the probabilities scale as $O(N_S^{-1})$ (from the normalization condition) away from the band edge, but are $O(k^2 N_S^{-1}) \approx O(N_S^{-3})$ near the band edge $k \approx 0, \pi$.
 This leads to a pronounced dependence of the cooling rates on the quasienergy $\epsilon_k$, with the late time dynamics dominated by the cooling of modes near the band edges.
 Eq.~(\ref{eq:bryrateeqn}) can be solved for the steady state populations